App version: 0.1.0

 Location

-Where you live affects car paint repair cost.
-If you’re in a pricey urban area, you might pay more to have your car painted than if you live in a suburban area with a lot of auto body shops to choose from.
+Where you live affects car paint repair costs.
+If you’re in a pricey urban area, you might pay more to have your car painted than if you live in a suburban area with multiple auto body shops to choose from.

 Color of the Paint